3 Important Habits That Strengthen the Candidate-Recruiter Relationship

 Not only is honesty the best policy but being transparent is how you can genuinely build trust with your recruiter.
 Being transparent requires vulnerability and going above and beyond, only offering what you’ve been asked.
 But, instead, disclosing additional information can help you along the process.

+No one wants to move the job process along more quickly than a recruiter, but exercising patience and understanding is essential; after all, the recruitment process takes time.
 Candidates must remember that it is likely that the position they are recruiting you for is not the only job or client they are working with, which can cause delays in correspondence.

 It’s in everyone’s best interest to close the deal fast.
 But many attributes are not in the recruiter’s control.
 Not only is the recruiter maintaining communication with you, but they’re also communicating with their clients (your prospective employers).
 Frequently, recruiters are also waiting for a response and won’t always update in the timeliest manner.